Marshal

 Marshal is a term used in several official titles in various branches of society.
 As marshals became trusted members of the courts of Medieval Europe, the title grew in reputation.
 During the last few centuries, it has been used for elevated offices, such as in military rank and civilian law enforcement.

-In most countries, the rank of Marshal is the highest Army rank (equivalent to a five-star General of the Army in the United States).
+In most countries, the rank of Marshal is the highest Army rank.

 Etymology

 Marshal is an ancient loanword from Old French mareschal (cf. Modern French maréchal), which in turn is borrowed from Old Frankish *marskalk "stable boy, keeper, servant", attested by Medieval Latin mariscalcus from a Proto-Germanic *maraχskalkaz (cf. Old High German marahschalh) being still evident in Middle Dutch maerscalc, marscal, and in modern Dutch maarschalk (="military chief commander"; the meaning influenced by the French use).

 It is cognate with Old High German mar(ah)-scalc "id.", modern German (Feld-)Marschall (="military chief commander"; the meaning again influenced by the French use).